goranpjevic/primes-app/readme.md

 a gui app, created with [ltk](http://www.peter-herth.de/ltk/) for generating prime numbers, and checking if a number is prime.

-the program checks for primes with a naive test (checks all odd divisors from 3 to √p), and the
+the app checks for primes with a naive test (checks all odd divisors from 3 to √p), and the
 [miller–rabin primality test](https://en.wikipedia.org/wiki/Miller–Rabin_primality_test).

 random numbers are generated using a